okami101/vuetify-admin/packages/docs/guide/api-platform.md

 ### Book form

-Symfony constraints can be defined on any entity property via the specific `Assert` annotation.
-For book entity :
+Symfony constraints can be defined on any entity property via the specific `Assert` PHP annotation.

 **`api/src/Entity/Book.php`**